ibm-cloud-docs/power-iaas/full-linux-sub.md

 ---

-The full Linux&reg; subscription feature enables Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES)support through IBM.
+The full Linux&reg; subscription feature enables Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES) support through IBM.
 {: shortdesc}

-The full Linux subscription uses activation keys to provide access to interim fixes and updates for the operating system for {{site.data.keyword.powerSysFull}}.
+The full Linux subscription uses activation keys to provide access to interim fixes and updates for the operating system (OS) for {{site.data.keyword.powerSysFull}}.
 The {{site.data.keyword.powerSys_notm}} is hosted on an IBM satellite server within the IBM Cloud environment.
 Extra charges apply for setting up a Full Linux subscription account.

-To register for the full Linux subscription, you must select one of the stock operating system (OS) images that are provided by IBM.
+To register for the full Linux subscription, you must select one of the stock OS images that are provided by IBM.
 IBM currently provides RHEL and SLES stock OS images for non-SAP applications.

 To know more about the SLES versions that are supported, see [What versions of AIX, IBM i, and Linux are supported?](/docs/power-iaas?topic=power-iaas-powervs-faqs#os-versions).

 The OS file name for the full Linux subscription feature starts with RHEL or SLES.
 For SAP applications, ensure that you are using an IBM stock OS image for SAP.
 These stock images are certified for using SAP applications.
 Bring your own images feature is not supported.
 To learn more about SAP applications with {{site.data.keyword.powerSys_notm}}, see these [Must-Reads](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-planning-items){: external} before you start deployment.
 {: note}

 ## Setting up full Linux subscription
 {: #setup-fls}